Jamie K.

 How has COVID-19 affected your business?

-Since I import fabric, that affected deliveries.
-Sometimes, manufacturers stopped manufacturing what we had orders for.
-So we would miss a production of fabric, and by March and April of 2020, everything just stopped.
-The whole industry really stopped because everything is done by the consumers and retail shops, and nobody’s going to retail shops or nobody’s shopping, so what’s the point in shipping all of this.
+Since I import fabric, that affected deliveries, and some manufacturers stopped manufacturing what we had ordered.
+So we would miss a production of fabric, and by March and April 2020, everything just stopped.
+The whole industry stopped because consumers and retail shops were doing everything, and nobody was going to retail shops or shopping, so what was the point in shipping all of that?

 Did you feel like customers weren’t online shopping as much either?

 Yes, in the beginning.
 But later, the online market obviously thrived.
 That also shifted the market [toward an online business model].
-Because — let’s say Ross or Macy’s — anticipate having stuff in their stores.
-In May, they order it so that by November or December it’s made in China — or the fabric we made in Korea is sent to be made into clothing in China or Mexico.
+Let’s say Ross or Macy’s anticipates having stuff in their stores in May.
+They order it so that by November or December, it’s made in China, or the fabric we made in Korea is sent to be made into clothing in China or Mexico.
 There usually is that long of a lead time.
 But when the pandemic happened, everything closed.
 Nobody knew if they were going to get anything from Mexico or China.

 What is something you enjoy about working in the garment industry?

-When I was younger, there were definitely different facets.
-Being in the fashion industry means that fashion is always changing.
+When I was younger, there were different facets.
+Being in the fashion industry means that fashion is constantly changing.
 I’ve always been a part of the fashion industry; it was kind of natural and right.
-I have worked in different aspects of the fashion industry — not just manufacturing.
+I have worked in different aspects of the fashion industry, not just manufacturing.
 I’ve gone out and worked in the PR department and the marketing department.
-So for me, that was always kind of exciting to be in the mix of the fashion world.
+For me, it was always kind of exciting to be in the mix of the fashion world.

-But right now, after a few decades of doing this work, I really enjoy how it gave me the opportunity to know another culture and have, on a day-to-day basis, a relationship with somebody outside of my usual circle of people.
-For example, there was always a Latinx community around me — from the top management to workers in the shipping and warehousing.
-I have relationships with my drivers or receptionists who worked with me for 30 years.
+After a few decades of doing this work, I enjoy how it has given me the opportunity to know another culture and have, on a day-to-day basis, a relationship with somebody outside of my usual circle of people.
+For example, there was always a Latinx community around me, from the top management to workers in the shipping and warehousing.
+I have relationships with my drivers and receptionists who have worked with me for 30 years.
 I am not saying this is true for everybody, but for me, the ability to have these relationships with somebody outside of my usual social circle has been really, really amazing.

 In that diverse community, is there a lot of racial conflict or racial hierarchy?

 Definitely, especially in the garment industry.
 I think in L.A., there’s a lot of ethnic hierarchy when you see a lot of management and the owners.
-This is very apparent.
-If you go to Santee Alley, a lot of the people who are the front workers — or the faces [of the shops] — tend to be of the Latinx community, and the people who manage the stores tend to be Korean.
-So it does set up that racial division that upper management tends to be Korean, and the blue-collar workers to be Hispanic.
+It is very apparent.
+If you go to Santee Alley, a lot of the people who are the front workers — or the faces [of the stores] — tend to be of the Latinx community, and the people who manage the stores tend to be Korean.
+So it does set up that racial division that upper management tends to be Korean, and the blue-collar workers to be Latinx.

 What were some challenges that you faced working in the garment industry?

-A job is a job, so anything can be a challenge.
-I think, especially in your generation, with your exposure to the “Me Too” movement, women in workforces are really calling out toxic culture.
-The fashion industry is one of the worst places for toxic masculinity because the people with the decision-making power or the money were usually white males, or, in some instances, Korean males who kind of perpetuate that kind of culture too.
+A job is a job.
+Anything can be a challenge.
+I think, especially in your generation, with your exposure to the “Me Too” movement, women in the workforce are calling out toxic culture.
+The fashion industry is one of the worst places for toxic masculinity because the people with the decision-making power or the money were usually white males or, in some instances, Korean males who also perpetuate that kind of culture.

-Growing up — it’s just like in any industry — you kind of learn to just say, “Oh, yeah, like, that’s just how it is.”
-I think as this industry progresses, that will be one of the most interesting things for how the young generation takes control of that to create a friendlier work environment for people.
-Male toxicity — it doesn’t seem like it would happen in a fabulous fashion industry — but it was — and is — one of the biggest challenges of the fashion world.
+Growing up, just like in any industry, you just learn to say, “Yeah, that’s just how it is.”
+I think as this industry progresses, that will be one of the most interesting things about how the young generation takes control of that to create a friendlier work environment for people.
+Male toxicity doesn’t seem like it would happen in a fabulous fashion industry, but it was and still is one of the biggest challenges of the fashion world.

-Do you think that customers have the right to know where their clothes came from, and how they are produced?
-Or do you think that companies have the right to keep that from the customers?
+Do you think that customers have the right to know where their clothes come from and how they are produced?
+Do companies have the right to keep that information from the customers?

-It might be the company’s right to not share it, because they don’t have to share if it’s not a public company.
-But at the same time, if they want to make themselves transparent, that would be great.
-But I also know — being on the cynical side — and maybe I shared this when I gave a lecture or shared this with you before, but the cynical side of me is that companies have PR companies who are going to tell them to say what they say, but not actually practice what they practice.
+It might be the company’s right not to share it because they don’t have to share if it’s not a public company.
+At the same time, if they want to make themselves transparent, that would be great.
+I also know, being on the cynical side, that companies have PR companies who are going to tell them to say what they say but not actually practice what they preach.

-I know you guys did the research; you go to different brands, and there’s usually a huge mission statement about their commitment to sustainability and environmental activity.
-There could be a blog about that, but, how is it done?
+I know you guys did the research.
+You see different brands, and there’s usually a huge mission statement about their commitment to sustainability and environmental activity.
+There could be a blog about that, but how is it done?
 On what level?
-Are you really purchasing fabric or a thread that, you know, is made from recycled fabric?
-Or are you just saying it?
+Are they really purchasing fabric or thread that is made from recycled fabric?
+Or are they just saying it?

-I think that there will always be some sort of fast fashion company, because not everyone has the luxury to buy clothing that’s made sustainably since it’s so much more expensive.
+I think that there will always be some sort of fast fashion company because not everyone has the luxury to buy sustainably made clothing, as it is much more expensive.

 I agree with you.
 That, in itself, causes class division or income inequality.